forki/ld-qs-viewer/README.md

 ### Running in production

 This requires that you link the running docker container to another container called 'elastic'.
-See docker-compose file in https://github.com/nhsevidence/ld-kb-qs for usage.
+See docker-compose file in https://github.com/nhsevidence/ld-kb-qs for usage..